 1. Amsterdam-Milan by Air

-Skyteam codeshare partners KLM and Alitalia dominate this route with 6x daily flights to LIN.
+Skyteam codeshare partners KLM and Alitalia dominate this route.

-No frills airline Easyjet flies up to 4x daily from AMS to MXP and 1x daily to LIN with return prices available for just under €100 when you add in the luggage and booking fees.
+No frills airline Easyjet flies up to 4x daily from Amsterdam to Malpensa and 1x daily to Milan Linate.
+Return prices are available for just under €100 when you add in the luggage fees.

 2. Amsterdam-Milan by Train